• Skip to main content

 Spread the pizza sauce on top, followed by your favorite pizza ingredients, and bake in a preheated oven at 400 degrees Fahrenheit (200 degrees Celsius) until the edges turn golden brown and the center is piping hot.
 (Note

-Topping cheese pizza
+topping cheese pizza

 Step 15